canonical/pebble/docs/reference/cli-commands/signal.md

 (reference_pebble_signal_command)=
 # signal command

-The signal command sends a signal to one or more running services.
-The signal
+The `signal` command is used to send a signal to one or more running services.

 ## Usage